 Content Management Framework – Drupal with KompoZer, or you can use WordPress or Joomla.(But here I used Drupal as my Content Management System (CMS)).

-An Internet Connection with static IP (Preferred) connected through a modem having virtual hosting facility (In Reality it is not as much complex as it sounds here).
+An Internet Connection with Static IP (Preferred) connected through a modem having a virtual hosting facility (In Reality it is not as much complex as it sounds here).

 What is Apache?

 Apache is a web server program.
-It comes installed and configured on most of the System.
+It comes installed and configured on most of the Systems.
 Check if it is installed on your system or not.